skypilot-org/skypilot/llm/llama-2/README.md

 ## Why use SkyPilot to deploy over commercial hosted solutions?

-* No lock-in: run on any supported cloud, region (the Sky ecosystem)
+* No lock-in: run on any supported cloud - AWS, Azure, GCP, Lambda Cloud, IBM, Samsung, OCI
 * Everything stays in your cloud account (your VMs & buckets)
 * No one else sees your chat history
 * Pay absolute minimum — no managed solution markups